-- Expose client to a quiet and peaceful environment, free from extreme temperatures.
+- Expose the client to a quiet and peaceful environment, free from extreme temperatures.

-- Assist client in her basic needs and daily activities; eating, moving around, etc.
+- Assist the client in her basic needs and daily activities; eating, moving around, etc.

-- Secure emergency cart or intubation set, suctioning machine and catheters at bedside.
+- Secure emergency cart or intubation set, suctioning machine, and catheters at the bedside.

-- Educate client and family about the condition and compliance to treatments and necessary procedures.
+- Educate the client and family about the condition and compliance to treatments and necessary procedures.

-- Encourage the use of adaptive devices to prevent client from injury.
+- Encourage the use of adaptive devices to prevent the client from injury.

-- Refer client to physical therapists for appropriate exercises regimen.
+- Refer the client to physical therapists for appropriate exercises regimen.

-- Encourage client to be involve in support groups and community dealing with myasthenia crisis.
+- Encourage client to be involved in support groups and communities dealing with myasthenia crisis.